betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 This version number bump threw off a surprising number of libraries and packages!
 Takua's build system uses [CMake](https://cmake.org) and [Ninja](https://ninja-build.org), and on macOS I get CMake and Ninja through [MacPorts](https://www.macports.org).
 At the time, a lot of stuff in MacPorts wasn't expecting an 11.x version number, so a bunch of stuff wouldn't build, but fixing all of this just required manually patching build scripts and portfiles to expect an 11.x version number.
-All of this basically got fixed within weeks of DTKs shipping out (and Apple actually contributed a huge number of patches themselves to various projects and stuff), but I didn't want to wait at the time, so I just charged ahead.
+All of this pretty much got fixed within weeks of DTKs shipping out (and Apple actually contributed a huge number of patches themselves to various projects and stuff), but I didn't want to wait at the time, so I just charged ahead.

 Only three of Takua's dependencies needed some minor patching to get working on arm64 macOS: [TBB](https://github.com/oneapi-src/oneTBB), [OpenEXR](https://github.com/AcademySoftwareFoundation/openexr), and [Ptex](https://github.com/wdas/ptex).
 TBB's build script just had to be updated to detect arm64 as a valid architecture for macOS; I submitted a pull request for this fix to the TBB Github repo, but I guess Intel doesn't really take pull requests for TBB.